 Welcome to Trollhättan

 Trollhättan was founded along the river Göta Älv at the mighty Trollhättan Waterfalls.
 The city offers a rich history and many exciting nature experiences.
-Here you can experience when 300,000 liters of water per second are released into the riverbed, hike the beautiful landscape of Älvrummet, follow the ships on their journey along the lock system of Trollhättan or experience the history of Saab, and have fun together with the whole family in the popular Innovatum area.
+Here you can experience when 300,000 liters of water per second are released into the riverbed (due to the ongoing energy crisis there will not be any release of water in the falls during summer 2023 except from during the Fallens Dagar (Waterfall Days) festival 21-23 July), hike the beautiful landscape of Älvrummet, follow the ships on their journey along the lock system of Trollhättan or experience the history of Saab, and have fun together with the whole family in the popular Innovatum District.

 Trollhättan was granted city rights in 1916, but its history goes well back in time.
 For centuries, Trollhättan’s waterfalls were an obstacle for boats travelling the river, until a lock system, with three sets of locks, was completed in the early 20th century, but it was also a source of energy for the industries in Trollhättan.
 It was from the energy of the water that large industries such as NOHAB, Saab and the hydroelectric power plants in Trollhättan came alive.